-The Si Projects feature incorporated in Speedstack and Si8000m and allows for easy transfer of controlled impedance structures from the Speedstack stackup design tool into the Si8000m field solver.
+The Si Projects feature incorporated in Speedstack and Si8000m/Si9000e allows for easy transfer of controlled impedance structures from the Speedstack stackup design tool into the Si8000m and Si9000e field solvers.

-Si Projects allows groups of structures to be saved and recalled in Si8000m and entire stackups of structures to be pasted from Speedstack into Si8000m with just a few clicks of the mouse.
+Si Projects allows groups of structures to be saved and recalled in Si8000m/Si9000e and entire stackups of structures to be pasted from Speedstack into Si8000m and Si9000e with just a few clicks of the mouse.

-The To Si Project toolbar icon copies a group of structures from Speedstack and places them onto the clipboard, these structures can then be pasted directly into the Si8000m Project group
+The To Si Project toolbar icon copies a group of structures from Speedstack and places them onto the clipboard, these structures can then be pasted directly into the Si8000m or Si9000e Project group